-The Early Post-Independence Period: Post-Independence Government in Tanganyika inherited the colonial laws and policy on land.
-These continued to vest land in the state as the ultimate landowner, without any significant modification (except the change in the ultimate ownership, or the radical titles, from the Governor to the President).
-The role of Chiefs and Clan elders on land that was spared from colonial intervention was farther substantially diminished with changes in governance when in 1963 Chiefs and Chiefdoms, as part of local government machinery, were abolished by a Presidential order.
-Since 1963, elected village councils have replaced chiefs, headmen and elders who have been responsible for administering village lands.
+The national Government in Tanganyika inherited the colonial laws and policy on land at independence.
+The new dispensation continued to vest land in the state as the ultimate landowner, without any significant modification (except the changes in the title of ultimate owner, or the radical titles, from the Governor to the President).
+The role of Chiefs and Clan Elders on land that had somewhat been spared from colonial farther substantially intervention was diminished with changes in governance when in 1963 executive powers of Chiefs and Chiefdoms, were abolished.
+The Chiefs rule, that had hitherto been a part of local government machinery, lost grip of land administration to their erstwhile subjects.
+Since 1963, elected village councils replaced chiefs, headmen and elders who have henceforth been responsible for administering village lands.

-In a period of 35 years of independence, the Tanzania Government introduced only marginal and minor reforms and amendments to the inherited Land Ordinance and supporting legislation.
-Some legal reforms were introduced in 1963 when the Freehold titles were converted to Government leaseholds.
+In a period of 35 years of independence, the Tanzania Government introduced only marginal reforms and amendments to the inherited Land Ordinance and supporting legislation.
+Some legal reforms were introduced in 1963 when Freehold Titles were converted to Government Leaseholds.
 The effect of these changes was to reduce interest in land from being perpetual to a definite period with a maximum term of 99 years.
 Further, in 1965 the Rural Farmlands (Acquisition and Regnant) Act was passed enfranchising the Nyarubanja tenants to do away with feudal tenure in northeast Tanzania.
-The Act was amended in 1968 to include all types of customary tenants.
-The Law was extended to cover feudal tenancy in Pare, Moshi and Tukuyu districts in 1969.
-The Government leaseholds were converted into rights of occupancy in 1969 and land rent and development conditions, similar to those pertaining to a normal right of occupancy, were attached to all leases.
+The Act was amended in 1968 to include all types of customary tenants including, feudal tenancies in Pare, Moshi and Tukuyu Districts in 1969.
+Government leaseholds were also converted into rights of occupancy in 1969 and land rent and development conditions, similar to those pertaining to a right of occupancy, were attached to all leases.
+It is acknowledged that these were primarily legal reforms and neither land reforms nor land rights reforms in perspective.